microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ## Transform Categories

 Transforms fall into a few categories: request, response, and response trailers.
 Request trailers are not supported because they are not supported by the underlying HttpClient.
 Transforms can be added to routes either through configuration or programmatically.

+## Adding transforms

+Transforms can be added to routes either through configuration or programmatically.

 ### From Configuration